baotong6/xray_astronomy/README.md

 Run "run_XMMproducts_spectra.py" to process the data, extract the light curve and spectra.

-Run "lc_analysis.py"  to do QPO-searching.
+Run "lc_process.py"  to do light curve analysis.

+(Make sure the code_2022 and lc_process.py is in the same parent directory!)

 # Fit the spectra with model